 GMAT Exam Centres

 In India, around 2 lakh candidates apply for GMAT.
 There are around 34 exam centres in 18 cities across the country.
 Besides that, the GMAT is conducted in 114 countries across the globe.
-The GMAT 2020 Exam centres located in India are:
+The GMAT exam centres located in India are:

 Ahmedabad, Bangalore, Bhopal, Bhubaneswar, Chennai, Cochin, Coimbatore, Dehradun, Gurgaon, Guwahati, Hyderabad, Indore, Jaipur, Kolkata, Lucknow, Manipal, Mohali, Mumbai, Mysore, Nagpur, New Delhi, Noida, Patiala, Patna, Pilani, Pune, Raipur, Ranchi, Surat, Tiruchirappalli, Trivandrum, Vellore, Vijayawada, Vishakhapatnam

 The candidates must carry the following documents to the exam Centre:

 Note: Without Hall ticket, no candidate will be permitted to get inside the examination hall.

 The Graduate Management Association Council (GMAC) has now introduced the GMAT Online.
 This is a proctored interim examination that the candidates can take from the comfort of their homes.
 This is an alternative solution that was provided for the safety of the test takers for the GMAT exam so that they can meet their business school needs.

 The biggest benefit of GMAT Online is the convenience and flexibility (according to the candidates' circumstances) where an appointment can be scheduled at any time during the day and any day of the week (24 hours and 7 days).